mar-file-system/marfs/doc-src/install.rst

 -------------
 Each storage node uses ZFS for MarFS block storage.
 Each node will have four zpools in a RAIDZ3(17+3) configuration.
 We have a single pod configured to use 3+1 erasure coding.
+Must have high performance network such as Infiniband.

 Metadata Nodes
 --------------
 We will be using GPFS as metadata storage in this example.
 Your GPFS cluster should already be setup and ready to create filesets.
 You can still follow the example using some other filesystem.
+Should have high performance network such as Infiniband when using GPFS.
+It is important to note that while GPFS is not required to use MarFS it is required for some MarFS utilities like quota management and garbage collection.

 File Transfer Nodes
 -------------------
 These nodes will be used to move data in parallel from one place to another.
 We will use `PFtool <https://github.com/pftool/pftool>`_ for this.
+Must have high performance network such as Infiniband.

 Interactive Nodes
 -----------------